-In 2019, based on the results of the EUCISE2020 Research project, the Commission (DG MARE) set up a preparatory action (hereafter called the "Transitional Phase") to last until December 2023 with the main aim to turn the EUCISE2020 project into a European-wide operational network open to all EU Member States and EU Agencies on a voluntary basis.
+In 2019, based on the results of the EUCISE2020 Research project, the Commission (DG MARE) set up a preparatory action (hereafter called the "Transitional Phase") to last until June 2024 with the main aim of turning the EUCISE2020 project into a European-wide operational network open to all EU Member States and EU Agencies on a voluntary basis.

-The main objective of the Transitional Phase were successfully met: the conditions of use to regulate the sharing of information was established by setting up the so-called "Cooperation Agreement"; the methodology to foster the sharing capabilities among the stakeholders (based on the "Responsibility to Share" principle) was defined; an initial set of pre-operational services to streamline the sharing of information in the operational phase were elaborated; a new version of the network to support the operational phase was delivered; and the processes for exchanging CLASSIFIED information were defined.
+The main objectives of the Transitional Phase were successfully met: the conditions of use to regulate the sharing of information was established by setting up the so-called "Cooperation Agreement"; the methodology to foster the sharing capabilities among the stakeholders (based on the "Responsibility to Share" principle) was defined; an initial set of operational services to streamline the sharing of information in the operational phase were elaborated; a new version of the network to support the operational phase was delivered; and the processes for exchanging CLASSIFIED information were defined.

-Based on the outcomes of the CISE Transitional Phase (2019-2023), the Commission (DG MARE) is setting up the Operational Phase of CISE with the aim of becoming fully implemented in the operational activities of maritime surveillance authorities.
-The Operational Phase starts in 2024.
+Based on the outcomes of the CISE Transitional Phase (2019-2023), the Commission (DG MARE) set up the Operational Phase of CISE with the aim of becoming fully implemented in the operational activities of maritime surveillance authorities.
+The Operational Phase started on 1 July 2024.